NabeelGhalib/cyclistic-case-study/README.md

 ```
 and did that for all the other datasets.

-By looking at the datasets I know that all 6 datasets that I am going to work with have matching column names and those columns have same data types, so I combine them into one using union all
+3.By looking at the datasets I know that all 6 datasets that I am going to work with have matching column names and those columns have same data types, so I combine them into one using union all

 ```sql